sroscoe2/CSCE156-Lab04/readme.md

     employees do not receive any benefit allowance.
 Further, there are two types of hourly employees.

-    -   Staff employees are directly employed by Cinco and are subject to a 15% income tax rate.
+    -   Staff employees (type: `"Staff"`) are directly employed by Cinco and are subject to a 15% income tax rate.

-    -   Temporary employees are not directly employed by Cinco, but instead are contracted through a third-party temp agency who is responsible for collecting taxes (thus no taxes are taken from their gross pay).
+    -   Temporary employees (type: `"Temporary"`) are not directly employed by Cinco, but instead are contracted through a third-party temp agency who is responsible for collecting taxes (thus no taxes are taken from their gross pay).